AbiMantra132/BlockHire/README.md

    ```

 ## 🔮 Conclusion & Future Plans
-EcoBuddy aims to **bridge blockchain technology and environmental consciousness** through an engaging AI-driven chatbot.
+BlockHire aims to **bridge blockchain technology and environmental consciousness** through an engaging AI-driven chatbot.
 Moving forward, we plan to:
 - **Eco Community** A digital platform that connects environmental enthusiasts to get to know each other, communicate, and build better relationships.
 - **Eco Trash** A digital platform that helps users monetize every waste they sort and deliver to specific waste collectors, with payments made using ICP tokens.
 - **3D Models** The use of 3D models in the Chatbot and Eco Tree to enhance user interaction.
-- **Premium Features** Adding premium features as benefits for users subscribed to Ecobuddy.
+- **Premium Features** Adding premium features as benefits for users subscribed to BlockHire.

-🌍 *Join us in making a greener future with EcoBuddy!* 🚀
+🌍 *Join us in making a greener future with BlockHire!* 🚀